 Visit Bollywood Veggies’ website to book a class.

-Gather your family and friends and sign up for CulinaryOn’s Gorgeous Singapore cooking class, where you’ll whip up local dishes such as chilli crab with mantou (fried or steamed buns), Peranakan* seafood plates, and even sweet treats such as pandan chiffon cake with Milo (chocolate malt drink) ice cream.
-Besides the Lion City nosh, CulinaryOn holds classes on baking bread and assembling desserts from the world over, as well as workshops for kids to unleash their inner master chefs.
+Gather your family and friends and organise for yourselves a signature CulinaryOn's Gorgeous Singapore experience, where you’ll whip up local dishes such as chilli crab with mantou (fried or steamed buns), satay with peanut sauce, and even sweet treats such as pandan chiffon cake with Milo (chocolate malt drink) ice cream.
+Besides the Lion City nosh, CulinaryOn organises many other events and parties, corporate and private alike, as well as workshops for kids to unleash their inner master chefs.

-Visit CulinaryOn’s website to see its schedule of classes.
+Visit CulinaryOn’s website to see its full range of experiences.

 Just like the Singaporean dish rojak (mixed fruit and vegetable salad), Singapore’s cuisine also reflects our mishmash of cultures.
 To get a taste of all of them, join the Cultural Cooking Class at Food Playground.
 You’ll learn to cook Chinese, Malay, Peranakan and Indian dishes in just three hours, at the same time discovering more about the country’s heritage and the role food has played in promoting diversity.